 Let’s take a look at another excellent financing option for current and past Veterans.
 VA loans have always been attractive due to the fact they don’t require a down payment and the veteran is restricted from paying certain closing costs.

 Current homeowners also have an assortment of refinance programs available today.
-These programs can benefit homeowners that want to reduce their payments or transition from an adjustable rate to fixed.
+These programs can benefit homeowners who want to reduce their payments or transition from an adjustable rate to a fixed.

-There are also many cash out programs for those that have available equity in their home.
+There are also many cash-out programs for those who have available equity in their home.
 Read more about all the requirements under the Jumbo Refinance page above.

 There are more financing options for jumbo buyers in today’s market than there have been for several years.
 While it used to be standard policy for jumbo borrowers be required to make a down payment of anywhere from 20-25% before being approved.
 Yet there are more options available that preserve a buyer’s cash while still providing competitive financing options.

 Contact us below to review all the latest options available based on your personal situation and preferences.
-Higher end jumbo buyers today can substantially leverage their purchase with lower down payments and low interest rates.
+High-end jumbo buyers today can substantially leverage their purchase with lower down payments and low interest rates.

 *Note, low down payment and low jumbo rates will require a better credit profile and these loans aren’t available to everyone.
 There are several loan structures to consider.
 Contact us at the number above or just submit the Quick Contact Form on this page to be connected with a specialist quickly 7 days a week.